Dear fans of women's representation and gender balance in politics,

 "We have so much work to do, and it will take all of us to get it done," said Wu, shortly after being sworn in.

-There was an encouraging story in The Washington Post about the increasing diversity among Republican party candidates and nominees:
+The Washington Post about the increasing diversity among Republican party candidates and nominees:

 Political observers have spent considerable energy discussing the many legislative seats that Republicans flipped in the Virginia and New Jersey elections this month.
 But few have remarked that women and minorities led the charge, continuing the recent trend toward a more diverse GOP.